Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 ![](../../.gitbook/assets/target-attach-data-rule-setup-location-displayed.png)

 1. Click **Save**
-2. Rebuild your Launch property and deploy it to the correct Environment.
+2. Rebuild your Experience Platform Launch property and deploy it to the correct Environment.
 {% endtab %}
 {% endtabs %}